RouninMedia/ashiva-changelog/README.md

  - Enabled pseudo-elements and pseudo-classes like `::before`, `::after`, `:fullscreen` etc. in DaNIS³H Conversion from CSS to JSON
  - Enabled conversion of complex, nested `ObjectLiterals` in DaNIS³H Conversion from JS to JSON
  - Wrote `Resolve_Nested_Group()` PHP function to reliably convert nested groups in DaNIS³H Conversion from JSON to JS in contexts like indexes

- - Updated *Capsule ClassSpace* syntax (again) to:
+ - Updated *Capsule ClassSpace* syntax (again) from:

-   -  `sb-consoles»by»scotiaBeauty»»»veil` to `sb-consoles◈by◈scotiaBeauty◆veil`
+   -  `sb-consoles◈by◈scotiaBeauty◉veil` to `sb-consoles◈by◈scotiaBeauty◆veil`
-   -  `sb-consoles»by»scotiaBeauty:my-imprint»»»veil` to `sb-consoles◈by◈scotiaBeauty◇my-imprint◆veil`
+   -  `sb-consoles◈by◈scotiaBeauty▣my-imprint◉veil` to `sb-consoles◈by◈scotiaBeauty◇my-imprint◆veil`